KatherineMichel/creating-a-steakhouse-website-using-wordpress/promotion/promotion-gap-analysis.md

 # Secondary Functionality

-The client was advised of additional functionality, some of which was deemed to be unnecessary, at least for now.
+Deemed to be unnecessary, at least for now.

-## Deemed Unnecessary

 * Contact form- client felt patrons would be more likely to call/email and restaurant laptop is not in use all of the time
 * Reservations- client felt patrons would be more likely to call/email and restaurant laptop is not in use all of the time